 2. DEER ISLAND OLD SOW AND MARINE WILDLIFE VIEWING N.B

 I was completely awe-struck by the Old Sow tidal pool, and the volume of whales seals, porpoises, and seabirds so close to shore.They are here feeding on what ever gets churned up.
 Bring a camera, photography opportunities are outstanding.
 It was hard to pull myself away to go to bed.
 I stayed till the sun was gone and back up at sunrise to sit on rocks and watch the sea life.
 I will definitely be returning here.
-Great for divers.
+Known for paddling and diving.
+Check out Seascapes kayaking tours .

 1.HIKING THE HIGHEST PEAK, MOUNT CARLETON PROVINCIAL PARK, N.B